AdobeDocs/graphql-mesh-gateway/src/pages/gateway/developer-tools.md

 ## Environment variables

 Environment variables allow developers to make changes to a single variable, with one or more occurrences, across multiple meshes.
+An `.env` file will be created automatically when running the [`init` command](./command-reference.md#aio-api-meshinit).

 The [`create`](./command-reference.md#aio-api-meshcreate) and [`update`](./command-reference.md#aio-api-meshupdate) commands support the use of an `--env` flag, which allows you to provide an environment variables file location.
 For example: